-Technical Corrections: The first set of budget amendments has in the past been intended solely to correct errors made in The Governor's Budget Report.
-It is released by the Division of the Budget during the early days of the session.
+Technical Corrections: A budget amendment can be intended solely to correct errors made in The Governor's Budget Report.
+It can be released by the Division of the Budget during the early days of the session.
 Immediately after release of The Governor's Budget Report, agencies should carefully review the data provided by the Division of the Budget.
 Agency staff should compare these forms to the appropriation bills and notify the Division of the Budget if errors are found.
-If an error exists, it can be corrected in the memorandum making technical corrections without additional information being required of the agency.
+If an error exists, it can be corrected in a budget amendment making technical corrections without additional information being required of the agency.